gloveboxes/Smart-Building-Environmental-Data--Azure-IoT-Hub--Python3--MQTT/README.md

     * Raspberry Pi 3
 5. Should work on any platform supporting Python3 and the Paho-Mqtt library.

+# Library Support

+1. Paho-MQTT
+    * pip3 install paho-mqtt
+2. Open Weather Map for Virtual Weather HAT
+    * pip3 pyowm

 # Installation

 Easiest way is to git clone the solution.

+Before cloning the solution be sure to change to your preferred github directory.

         git clone https://github.com/gloveboxes/Smart-Building-Environmental-Data--Azure-IoT-Hub--Python3--MQTT.git iothub